nasiegel88/airquality/README.md

 [Air Quality Jupyter Notebook](https://github.com/nasiegel88/airquality/blob/main/airquality.ipynb)

-#### The purpose of this repo is to make working with the PWFSLSmoke R package more easily to interact with for people without extensive background in R.
+#### The purpose of this repo is to make working with the PWFSLSmoke R package more easy to interact with for people without extensive background in R.

 ##### I. Run locally
 In order to recreate this notebook book install clone this repo.